Free personalized metal finishing help!

-I have a 5 year old fiberglass boat with a green hull.
+Q. I have a 5 year old fiberglass boat with a green hull.
 I have heavy oxidation.
 I've tried heavy duty commercial compound and applied same with a commercial wheel.
 I was not able to remove the oxidation.
-Some people suggest wet sanding with a 600 grit wet sandpaper [linked by editor to product info at Rockler].
+Some people suggest wet sanding with a 600 grit wet sandpaper [affil. link to info/product at Rockler].
 What do you suggest.

 Thank you,Lou DeMartino

 you say you have heavy oxidation but you sure don't say if it's above or below the water surface, do you?

 My first suggestion would be to contact the boat manufacturer.
 If that doesn't work out, contact any FRP boat mfg.

 Fibreglass doesn't like abrasion.
 If properly made, the outside would have a gel coat.
 This would be a thin coloured coating and would protect any fibres and SHOULD GIVE u.v. protection... if the right 'mix' were used.